Free Crochet Pattern...Raspberry Tweed Shawl

-The Raspberry Tweed Shawl is an easy to stitch shawl in an all over open fan pattern.
+The Raspberry Tweed Crochet Shawl is an easy to stitch shawl in an all over open fan pattern.
 Crocheted with tweed worsted weight yarn, it is a perfect accessory to wear for the cooler months ahead.
 Looks equally fabulous with something dressy or a pair of jeans too!

 Need a little help?
 There's a full video tutorial below too!

 This design originally appeared in I Like Crochet magazine in October 2015 and is now permanently available on the blog here too!
-Click here to subscribe!

-Raspberry Tweed Shawl
+Raspberry Tweed Crochet Shawl

-Click below to watch a full video tutorial on how to make this project:
+Watch a full video tutorial on how to make th

 Love video tutorials?
 Click here to subscribe to the Fiber Flux YouTube channel for more stitchy fun!